 RCS staff will be reimbursed for the cost for facsimiles (faxes) or copies for RCS business purposes while away from the RCS worksite.

-To be reimbursed you will need approval for travel, original meal receipts with your name written thereon, meal reimbursement form, and an agenda or other official documentation of attendance.
+To be reimbursed, you will need approval for travel, original meal receipts with your name written thereon, meal reimbursement form, agenda other official and an documentation of attendance.
 For hotel reimbursement, you will need to submit your approval for travel and hotel receipts.
 RCS will not pay for personal telephone calls (other than one call home when away for two consecutive days and nights), facsimiles, etc. charged to your hotel room.
 Parking expenses will be reimbursed, but you must submit receipts.

 SPOUSE, FAMILY, FRIEND TRAVEL - RCS will not pay for separate or increased travel costs for a spouse, family member, or friend.
 Travel costs include but are not limited to airfare, hotel, food, baggage, ground transportation or any other expenses incurred due to employee travel.
 RCS will not prorate the cost of a hotel room, baggage, ground transportation, or other sharable costs between the employee and his or her spouse, family member, or friend.

-Travel arrangements for RCS staff will be made by the designated RCS staffer.
-Arrangements for others traveling with RCS employees will be the responsibility of the staffer with whom the nonstaffer is traveling.
+The designated RCS staffer will make travel arrangements for RCS staff.
+Arrangements for others traveling with RCS employees will be the responsibility of the staffer with whom the non-staffer is traveling.